Dr James Greenwood

 - Medications: Certain prescriptions may affect hormone levels

 If two blood tests confirm low testosterone, TRT (testosterone replacement therapy) may be an option.
-Done under medical supervision, TRT can:

-- Improve mood & mental clarity
+- Improve mood and mental clarity

-- Increase energy & motivation
+- Increase energy and motivation

-- Enhance sex drive & erections
+- Enhance sex drive and erections

-- Build lean muscle & strengthen bones
+- Build lean muscle and strengthen bones

-- Improve sleep & recovery
+- Improve sleep and recovery

 Feeling flat, low in energy, or “not yourself”?
 Don’t ignore it.
 Use our ADAM questionnaire, check your testosterone levels, and speak to an expert doctor in the UK.